 Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares.

 The follower of Christ simply cannot isolate.
-Jesus didn’t even in the face of a dangerously communicable disease like leprosy.
+Jesus didn’t isolate even in the face of a dangerously communicable disease like leprosy.
 He didn’t withdraw from the sick and the fearful.
 He went to them and drew them to Himself.
 He called the outcasts to fill the seats at his dinner table when the rich and busy just couldn’t make it.
 Many of His servants followed in His steps and went to those whom the world had isolated.
 They stood in the face of the disease and ministered.
 They did not cower in fear.
 Their faith sustained them.
 Take the time to read about these heroes of the faith like Joseph de Veuster, Father Damien, who gave his life for the leper colony on the Hawaiian island of Molokai.
 He did not isolate.
-He went to those who had been forcibly isolated.
-These were isolated for their own safety and the protection of others.
-Father Damien went to these strangers for their benefit and showed hospitality in a manner that strikes fear into the heart of many Christians today – even my own.
+He courageously went to those who had been forcibly isolated.
+These were isolated for their own safety and the protection of others; however, Father Damien still went to these strangers for their benefit and showed hospitality in a manner that strikes fear into the heart of many Christians today.

 Pray for the healing power of Jesus to continue to move in this world.
 No virus can stop the gracious hand of God.
 We cannot allow it to stop His earthbound church.
 Be the one through whom His Spirit moves to bring hope to the hopeless and healing to the broken.
 There is no magic formula or approach.
-It requires complete abandonment to Christ and I’m still not sure I even know what that looks like in my own life.
+It requires complete abandonment to Christ.
 Show hospitality to strangers in these days of trouble.
 You may just find yourself in the presence of angels.